mozilla/skywriter/docs/userguide/vcs.html.markdown

 This does not access remote files, so you will not need your keychain password for this command.

-##### vcs getkey #####
+##### keychain getkey #####

 As mentioned in the section ''Securely accessing remote systems'', Bespin will generate an SSH public/private keypair for you.
-The `vcs getkey` command will display your public key so that you can copy and paste it into the remote host.
+The `keychain getkey` command will display your public key so that you can copy and paste it into the remote host.
 After you do that, Bespin should be able to access the remote system.

 When your key is first generated, you will need to enter your keychain password so that Bespin can securely store your private key in your keychain file.
-After this initial key generation step, you will not need to enter your keychain password for the `vcs getkey` command.
+After this initial key generation step, you will not need to enter your keychain password for the `keychain getkey` command.

 ##### vcs push #####